an-nihil00/crud/README.md

 # ♡SlimeChan♡

-This is an imageboard written in with Phoenix.
+This is an imageboard written with Phoenix.
 It's not really on par with existing imageboard engines and i certainly don't expect anybody to use it, but I wanted to learn phoenix and like imageboards so it seemed like a cool project.
 I also tried to minimize the amount of JS used, because I have an aversion to it.

 Hope anyone else who sees this enjoys.